HazenBabcock/opensdraw/opensdraw/library/README.md

 * locate.lcad - Functions for placing bricks.
 * ribbed-hose.lcad - A function for creating ribbed hoses.
 * shapes.py - Functions for creating shapes (faster LDraw primitives).
-* string.lcad - A function for creating strings.
 * triangles.lcad - Functions for determining side lengths and angles of triangles.